abacusorg/AbacusSummit/docs/compaso.rst

 inverse cube root of that change.
 The kernel density scale is not changed.

+.. note:: Use the ``SODensityL1`` field in the header to get the
+          exact density threshold at any epoch.

 We output properties for all L1 halos with more than 35 particles.